junkafarian/bushy/README.rst

 Roadmap
 =======

-* Unit Tests
+* Unit Tests - completed
+* Allow features / bugs to be selected by ID on the commandline - completed
 * Support for github issues
-* Allow features / bugs to be selected by ID on the commandline

 Etymology